Beatso/old-website/content/minecraft-stuff.md

 ## simple auto clicker
-simple auto clicker is a small program i made that has options to left click at different speeds for mob grinders, written in ahk. [pmc](https://www.planetminecraft.com/mod/simple-auto-clicker/)
+simple auto clicker is a small program i made that has options to left or right click at different speeds for mob grinders, written in autohotkey. [planet minecraft](https://www.planetminecraft.com/mod/simple-auto-clicker/)

 ## fingermaps